opendaylight/docs/docs/user-guide/tsdr-user-guide.rst

       (TLS) since the OpenFlow Plugin that TSDR depends on provides this security support.

--  SNMP Security

-   -  The SNMP version3 has security support.
-However, since ODL SNMP Plugin that TSDR depends on does not support version 3, we (TSDR) will not have security support at this moment.

 -  NetFlow Security

    -  NetFlow, which cannot be configured with security so we recommend